-Aflatoxin - Global Health and Economic Risks
+Aflatoxin - Global Health Threat

 Aflatoxin contaminated corn.
 Often the contaminant is within the kernel and not visible to the naked eye.

 In many developing countries farmers dry their corn in the open air, or on tarps, further enhancing aflatoxin-related fungal conditions.